CaptainCarpensir/AidenHelper/README.md

 # AidenHelper
- Celeste code mod with any things I create
- The mod won't be on GameBanana until I've added Lönn support and maybe added a couple more things
+ Celeste code mod with any things I create.
+The mod won't be on GameBanana though until I've added Lönn support and maybe added a couple more things.

 ## Issue Reporting
  If you find bugs, create a new issue or a pull request to let me know, or fix it yourself